hm-lang/core/proposals/public_protected_private.md

 When defining a class variable or member function, we declare it as public/private/protected based on the number of leading and trailing underscores.
-Public variables are declared without any leading or trailing underscores.
-Protected variables are declared with a single leading or trailing underscore, but not both.
-Private variables are declared with two leading, two trailing, or one of each underscore.
+Public identifiers are declared without any leading or trailing underscores.
+Protected identifiers are declared with a single leading or trailing underscore, but not both.
+Private identifiers are declared with two leading, two trailing, or one of each underscore.

+Note: When referring to the variable/function/method outside of the declaration, *no leading/trailing underscores are necessary*.

+## Visibility of variables

  * Public variables are gettable/settable globally from anywhere.
  * Protected variables are gettable globally, but can only be set